- Message About Phishing and W-2 Forms (2022)

 Message About Phishing and W-2 Forms

-The following message was sent to all faculty and staff in January 2019 with approval from Aaron Powell, Vice President for UW Information Technology and Chief Information Officer.
+This message was sent on 1/11/22 to all UW student employees, faculty and staff with approval from the Vice President for UW Information Technology and CIO.

 This email provides important information to help you protect your UW NetID and password from phishing attacks, which increase during tax season.

 Cybercriminals try to steal employee login credentials so that they can download Wage and Tax Statements (Form W-2).
 They then use the W-2 information to electronically file a fraudulent federal income tax return in the employee’s name.
 By changing the bank account number, the cybercriminals receive the refund.

 Your vigilance and the UW’s two-factor authentication system play a pivotal role in protecting employee data.

 - Be skeptical about emails that seem urgent or threaten negative consequences if you do not act.